Cassius Vaughn

-Cassius M. Vaughn (born November 3, 1987) is an American former professional football defensive back.
+Cassius M. Vaughn (born November 3, 1987) is an American former professional football player who was a defensive back in the National Football League (NFL) and Canadian Football League (CFL).
 He was signed by the Denver Broncos as an undrafted free agent in 2010.
 He played college football for the Ole Miss Rebels.
-Vaughn also played for the Indianapolis Colts, Detroit Lions, Baltimore Ravens and San Diego Chargers in the National Football League (NFL).
-He made his Canadian Football League (CFL) debut in 2016 with the Hamilton Tiger-Cats.
+Vaughn also played for the Indianapolis Colts, Detroit Lions, Baltimore Ravens and San Diego Chargers in the NFL.
+He made his CFL debut in 2016 with the Hamilton Tiger-Cats.

 Professional career

 Vaughn with the Denver Broncos in 2010.

 Denver Broncos

 As a rookie in 2010 for the Denver Broncos (NFL), Vaughn did not start in any games as a defensive back but did play in thirteen games as a special teams player, where he recorded seven tackles, recovered a muffed punt, and returned two kickoffs for 125 yards and one touchdown.
 On October 9, 2011, in a 29–24 loss to the San Diego Chargers, Vaughn intercepted Philip Rivers' pass and returned it 55 yards for a touchdown.